Suraj151/pdi-framework/README.md

 | `/storage`, `/storage-fileupload`, `/storage-filelist`, `/storage-filedel` | file browser, upload and delete | auth |

 The file browser lists each entry the way `ls -l` does — a permission string such as `drwxr-xr-x`, then owner and group resolved to names through the user store, then size.
 Every operation runs as the signed-in user, so a listing, a delete or an upload succeeds exactly where the same account would succeed from the shell, and an upload lands owned by whoever uploaded it.
 A refusal is reported as a denied permission rather than a generic failure.

+The dashboard gathers what the other subsystems already know into one card grid, refreshed from a single `/listen-dashboard` payload every three seconds.
+Link state sits in the page heading as symbols: wifi arcs lit by signal strength with the RSSI beside them, and a globe that dims when the internet probe last failed.
+Storage and heap are rings — the storage ring is the used share of the root filesystem, the memory ring is how much of the free heap is one contiguous block, which is the number that matters when an allocation fails on a device still reporting plenty free.
+Below them sit uptime with the four busiest tasks in the columns of `ps` — pid, name, state letter, lifetime CPU share — then every authenticated session with the transport it arrived on, so a serial login, an SSH session and a portal login appear side by side with their login and idle times.
+Configured pins render as tiles carrying mode and current state (`DOUT · HIGH`, `DIN · LOW`, `AOUT · 180`), and an analog pin adds a rolling trace against a labelled axis, held on the client so the device only ever sends the present reading.
+Each card is fed by its own feature flag, so a build without storage, GPIO or the auth service simply serves fewer of them.

+Rows that repeat are arrays rather than objects, which keeps a full payload — radio, filesystem, heap, tasks, sessions, pins and attached stations — around 400 bytes, and the response string is reserved up front so it never grows in steps while being built.

 Registering one takes a URI, a callback, an optional middleware level and an optional redirect target.
 There is also a hook for the not-found handler, which the home controller owns.